orai-nlp/SpanishGLUE/README.md

 We present SpanishGLUE, a new NLU benchmark for Spanish, which has been elaborated from previously existing datasets and following similar criteria to those used for the construction of GLUE and SuperGLUE.
-SpanishGLUE is freely available under an open license.
+SpanishGLUE is composed of several well known datasets, its with its own license.

-The 7 tasks included in BasqueGLUE:
+The 7 tasks included in SpanishGLUE:

 +----------------+---------+--------+--------+------------------------+--------+-----------------+
 | Dataset        | |Train| | |Val|  | |Test| | Task                   | Metric | Domain          |